department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/education-career-counseling.md

 ### Can I get educational and career counseling?

 You can get these services if you’ll be discharged from active duty within 6 months or:
--	You were discharged from active duty not more than 1 year ago under conditions other than dishonorable, **and**
+-	You were separated from active duty not more than 1 year ago without a dishonorable discharge, **and**
 -	You qualify as a Veteran for educational assistance under a VA educational program.

 **Note:** Dependents who qualify for educational assistance may get these services under the following programs: